 An institutional conflict of interest in research (ICOI) describes a situation in which the financial interests of an institution or an institutional official, acting within his or her authority on behalf of the institution, may unduly affect or appear

 to affect the conduct of research or other related activities of the institution.

-Under the oversight of the DFCI Faculty Committee on Conflicts of Interest and the DFCI Institutional Conflicts of Interest Committee, the Office for Research Integrity is responsible for the implementation of the following conflict of interest policies:
+Under the oversight of the Dana-Farber Faculty Committee on Conflicts of Interest and the Dana-Farber Institutional Conflicts of Interest Committee, the Office of Research Integrity and Compliance is responsible for the implementation of the following conflict of interest policies:

 For more information: 617-632-4457, or by email at email@example.com